chiselstrike/chiselstrike/docusaurus/docs/InDepth/advanced-data.md

 many cases that we can already handle.
 You will see that they cover many scenarios, especially if you prepare in advance.
 They are:

+* Models that have no data can always be evolved in any fashion.
 * Fields that have a literal default value can always be added or removed.
 * Fields that are optional can always be added or removed.